carolinahm-tech/recuperacion-fauna-bizkaia/README_EN.md

 - 🌱 Spring and summer concentrate the highest admission volume.
 - 🚑 The breeding season is the leading admission cause.
 - ❤️ More than half of the animals arrive alive at the recovery centre.
-- 🌍 The results reveal the direct impact of human activity on wildlife.
+- 🌍 The data highlight different human-related factors associated with wildlife admissions.
 ---

 # 🛠 Technologies